tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 Need create new "dummy account" (user `456`, no password).

 First create dummy user and profile.
 We need to figure out how user `123` becomes an owner for dummy account `456`.
-Ideally would happend in one call, to avoid risks of a ghosts account.
+Ideally would happen in one call, to avoid risks of a ghosts account.

 Would having Root access to the acconut mean that i can delte the acount.
 If have root and account was login.